mcneel/RhinoMobile/Dependencies.md

 example, libopennurbs.a's Build Action would be set to EmbeddedResource and the Resource ID to libopennurbs.a (not namespace.namespace.libopennurbs.a - which is the default when you switch the Build Action).

-As an alternative to using the LinkWith attribute, extra mtouch arguments to add to the RV.Touch project are:
+As an alternative to using the LinkWith attribute, extra mtouch arguments can be added to the YourProject.Touch:
-<pre><code>-cxx -gcc_flags "-L${SolutionDir}/HelloRhino.Touch/libs/ -lopennurbs -force_load ${SolutionDir}/HelloRhino.Touch/libs/libopennurbs.a" </code></pre>
+<pre><code>-cxx -gcc_flags "-L${SolutionDir}/YourProject.Touch/libs/ -lopennurbs -force_load ${SolutionDir}/YourProject.Touch/libs/libopennurbs.a" </code></pre>
+As of Xamarin.iOS 7.2.1, this is NOT the recommended method, but it is still an option.

 Android Build Instructions
 --------------------